mcvella/viam-haversine/README.md

 1. Return an empty object ({}) if both sensors are not configured
 2. Check if sensor readings are still valid (if updated/expire fields are configured)
 3. Return an empty object ({}) if any sensor reading has expired
-4. Get readings from both configured sensors
+4. Get readings from both configured sensors (works with both Sensor and MovementSensor)
 5. Extract latitude and longitude using the configured paths
 6. Calculate distances in multiple units